 - Performing follow-up activities to encourage resolution of identified concerns.

-- Monitoring an anonymous "whistle blower" hotline (the RIT Ethics Hotline) on behalf of the Audit Committee.
+- Monitoring an anonymous hotline (the RIT Ethics and Compliance Hotline) on behalf of the Audit Committee.

-The CAE or designee may include in the audit or review engagement report Management's response and corrective action taken, or to be taken, in regard to the specific findings.
-Management's response should include a timetable for anticipated completion of the action to be taken or rationale for accepting a risk and not implementing a corrective action.
+The CAE or designee may include in IACA published reports Management’s response and corrective action taken, or to be taken, in regard to the specific findings.
+Management’s response should include a timetable for anticipated completion of the action to be taken or rationale for accepting a risk and not implementing a corrective action.

-IACA shall be responsible for appropriate follow-up on all audit and review engagement management action plans.
+IACA shall be responsible for appropriate follow-up on all management corrective action plans.
 All findings requiring management action will remain open until cleared by the CAE.

 IACA selects high quality professionals to staff its department.
-All professional staff must possess certifications in public accounting or internal auditing.
+All professional staff must possess certifications in public accounting, internal auditing, or information systems auditing, or be able to obtain one of these certifications within a reasonable time frame.
 All IACA professional staff will participate in a continuing professional education program.
-IACA also engages external professional service providers, as necessary, to increase the breadth and depth of skills available and to increase its flexibility to respond to the challenges of the University's changing business risks.
+IACA also engages external professional service providers, as necessary, to increase the breadth and depth of skills available and to increase its flexibility to respond to the challenges of the university’s changing business risks.